sage-code/maj/README.md

 # Maj

-Maj is a community language for Sage Code members!
+Maj is a logic and comprehensive constructed language for Sage Code community.

 **Attributes:**